Hollywood intimacy coordinator gives verdict on Justin Baldoni and Blake Lively video

 “No woman should have to take defensive measures to avoid being touched by their employer without their consent.”

-After watching the clip, Schachter added that in her professional opinion: “[Baldoni] didn’t ask her or even mention that it was something he wanted to shoot — he just went for it.
+After watching the clip, Schachter added that in their professional opinion: “[Baldoni] didn’t ask her or even mention that it was something he wanted to shoot — he just went for it.

 “She pulled away, and then he did it again.
 He definitely should have communicated that that was what he wanted to shoot, but he didn’t.
 To me, that’s pretty damning, both as an actor and a director.”